atisheksingh/clarity-uniswap-dex-implementation/README.md

 1)uni.clar
     An sip-010 standard token that can be used to provide liquidity.

     Function list :-
     1) mint
     2) Burn

 2)uni-lp.clar
     An sip010 standard token that can be sent to address providing liquidity.

     Function list :-
     1) mint
     2) Burn

 3)Uni-exchange.clar
+    A smart contract of dex with swap ,

     Function list : -
     3.1) Protocol Fee : 0.3%